-I'm Katie, a storyteller based in New York City.
+I'm Katie, a storyteller based in Brooklyn.
 I'm a writer, editor, and photographer whose work has appeared in Marie Claire, VICE, Refinery29, Lucky Peach, Roads & Kingdoms, On Being, The Rumpus, the Asian American Writers' Workshop, and elsewhere.

 A California transplant, I suffer from chronic wanderlust and an inexplicable need to collect cute things that don't fit in my apartment.
 In another life I wrote about Chinatown, a place I used to live.